Brian-Pho/Textbook-Notes/content/posts/other/quotes/index.md

 - Engineering will build the tools to test science, and science will invent the theories to guide the construction of tools.
 - Explores formal principles of software engineering based on the common recognition that software engineering is not constrained by any physical laws as we know.
 - Interesting to think of physics as a set of compression algorithms for the universe.
 That's basically what formulas are.
-- You can prove anything you want by coldly logical reason---if you pick the proper postulates.
+- You can prove anything you want by coldly logical reason, if you pick the proper postulates.
 - Any sufficiently advanced technology is indistinguishable from magic.
+- The best way to predict the future is to invent it.
+- The time dilation effect seems to have been made so that people are able to travel to the stars.

 ### Neuroscience